2017 Alabama 500

 The 2017 Alabama 500 was a Monster Energy NASCAR Cup Series race held on October 15, 2017, at Talladega Superspeedway in Lincoln, Alabama.
-Contested over 188 laps on the 2.66 mile (4.2 km) superspeedway, it was the 31st race of the 2017 Monster Energy NASCAR Cup Series season, the fifth race of the Playoffs, and second race of the Round of 12.
-Brad Keselowski won the first stage and the race, while Ryan Newman finished second and Trevor Bayne finished third.
-Ryan Blaney won the second stage.
+Contested over 188 laps on the 2.66 mi superspeedway, it was the 31st race of the 2017 Monster Energy NASCAR Cup Series season, the fifth race of the Playoffs, and the second race of the Round of 12.
+Brad Keselowski won the first stage and the race, and Ryan Blaney won the second stage.

-Report

-Background

-Talladega Superspeedway, the track where the race was held.

-Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
-It is located on the former Anniston Air Force Base in the small city of Lincoln.
-The track is a tri-oval and was constructed in the 1960s by the International Speedway Corporation, a business controlled by the France Family.
-Talladega is most known for its steep banking and the unique location of the start/finish line that's located just past the exit to pit road.
-The track currently hosts the NASCAR series such as the Sprint Cup Series, Xfinity Series and the Camping World Truck Series.
-Talladega is the longest NASCAR oval with a length of 2.66 mi tri-oval like the Daytona International Speedway, which also is a 2.5 mi tri-oval.